-The affable Efron would be a perfect counterpoint to the dour Bruce Wayne, playing Grayson as an eternal optimist despite the level of darkness he’s experienced.
+The affable Tatum would be a perfect counterpoint to the dour Bruce Wayne, playing Grayson as an eternal optimist despite the level of darkness he’s experienced.
 And considering Tatum is a proven commodity with the physicality and presence to be a leading man, he’s got everything WB needs to make that reported Nightwing solo movie a hit.

 Plus, there’s that little matter of Grayson being DC’s number one male eye candy for a legion of fans…

-EMMA STONE as BARBARA GORDON9 of 12Emma Stone had a major role in the Amazing Spider-Man films as Gwen Stacy, but maybe it’s time she got a role as an ass-kicking hero herself.
+EMMA STONE as BARBARA GORDON10 of 13Emma Stone had a major role in the Amazing Spider-Man films as Gwen Stacy, but maybe it’s time she got a role as an ass-kicking hero herself.
 Here’s where we ask her to go back being a redhead, and join Bruce Wayne in the Batcave as Barbara Gordon.

 She’d also be playing opposite another Spider-Man movie alum, with Babs’s dad Commissioner Gordon being played by J.K.
 Simmons.
 Who better than the spunky Stone to crack Simmons’s tough exterior?

-FINN WITTROCK as JASON TODD10 of 12Finn Wittrock may not have the profile of some of the stars we’ve chosen, but he more than makes up for that with his superheroic good looks, his charisma, and, oh yeah – his dark side.
+FINN WITTROCK as JASON TODD11 of 13Finn Wittrock may not have the profile of some of the stars we’ve chosen, but he more than makes up for that with his superheroic good looks, his charisma, and, oh yeah – his dark side.